Nasina7/puyodisasm/README.md

 ## Todo (In order of priority):
 - [x] Make the Game Shiftable
 	- Note: All *known* shiftability issues are fixed.
 If you encounter any, please open an issue and let me know.
-- [ ] Find where data is located, and split them into files
+- [ ] Find where data is located, and split it into files
 	- [x] Art
 	- [x] Palettes
 	- [ ] BG Mappings